-Since 2010, the Company engaged an independent valuation firm to provide a third-party review of the CLO fair value model relative to its functionality, model inputs and calculations as a reasonable method to determine CLO fair values, in the absence of Level 1 or Level 2 trading activity or observable market inputs.
+Since 2010, the Company engaged an independent valuation firm to provide an annual third-party review of the CLO fair value model relative to its functionality, model inputs and calculations as a reasonable method to determine CLO fair values, in the absence of Level I or Level II trading activity or observable market inputs.
 The independent valuation firm concluded that the Company's CLO model appropriately factors in all the necessary inputs required to build a CLO equity cash flow model for fair value purposes and that the inputs were being employed correctly.

 The Company has engaged an independent valuation firm to provide third party valuation consulting services to the Company's Board of Directors.
 Each quarter the independent valuation firm will perform third party valuations of the Company's investments on illiquid securities such that they are reviewed at least once during a trailing 12 month period.
-Third party valuations were performed on approximately 5% of investments at fair value excluding our investments in the Asset Manager Affiliates and CLO Fund Securities for the three months ended June 30, 2013.
 These third party valuation estimates were considered as one of the relevant data inputs in the Company's determination of fair value.
 The Board of Directors intends to continue to engage an independent valuation firm in the future to provide certain valuation services, including the review of certain portfolio assets, as part of the quarterly and annual year-end valuation process.

 The Board of Directors may consider other methods of valuation than those set forth below to determine the fair value of Level III investments as appropriate in conformity with GAAP.
-Due to the inherent uncertainty of determining the fair value of investments that do not have a readily available market value, the fair value of the Company's investments may differ materially from the values that would have been used had a ready market existed for such investments.
+Due to the inherent uncertainty of determining the fair value of investments that do not have a readily available market value, the fair value of the Company's investments may differ materially from the values that would have been used had a readily available market existed for such investments.
 Further, such investments may be generally subject to legal and other restrictions on resale or otherwise be less liquid than publicly traded securities.
 In addition, changes in the market environment and other events may occur over the life of the investments that may cause the value realized on such investments to be different from the currently assigned valuations.